codieboomboom/CE2007---Microprocessors/README.md

 The coursework program was adapted from the TI-RSLK University Program curriculum, however this should include enough concepts for students to work with any bare-metal system.
 The breakdown for labs and courseworks are as follow:

 Lab 1: Introduction about Cortex M4F, ARM assembly, Embedded C programming, TI RSLK robot kit.

-Lab 2: Introduction about GPIO and Interrupts in Cortex M4F Lab 3: Introduction about Timer Compare interrupt
+Lab 2: Introduction about GPIO and Interrupts in Cortex M4F.

+Lab 3: Introduction about Timer Compare interrupt.

-Lab 4: Introduction about Timer Capture interrup and ADC Lab 5: Assessment with Self-test program of the robot.
+Lab 4: Introduction about Timer Capture interrup and ADC.

+Lab 5: Assessment with Self-test program of the robot.